Deilephila elpenor: Similar species

-The elephant hawk moth is often confused with the small elephant hawk moth (Deilephila porcellus).
-There are clear distinctions in size and colouring that can help differentiate between the two.
+The elephant hawk moth is often confused with the small elephant hawk moth (D. porcellus).
+Clear distinctions in size and colouring can help differentiate between the two.
 As the name suggests, the small elephant hawk moth is much smaller.
 It is also more yellow in colour around its body.
-The most obvious defining feature is the thick pink stripe going down the elephant hawk moth's abdomen that is missing on the small elephant hawk moth's abdomen.
+The most obvious defining feature is the thick, pink stripe going down the elephant hawk moth's abdomen that is missing on the small elephant hawk moth's abdomen.
 The two species are not usually seen together in garden traps because the small elephant hawk moth prefers more open habitats.

 Range

-D. elpenor is very common in central Europe and has a distribution throughout the palearctic region.
+D. elpenor is very common in Central Europe and has a distribution throughout the Palearctic region.
 The species is especially well-distributed in England, Wales, and Ireland.
-Until the 1980s, D. elpenor was only present in the southern half of Scotland, but now it has made its way up the north coast and into the country's mainland as well.
+Until the 1980s, D. elpenor was only present in the southern half of Scotland, but now it has made its way along the north coast and into the country's mainland, as well.
 In general, the moth's range becomes thinner and less concentrated in the northern parts of Europe.
 The range also extends throughout Asia and even to Japan.

 Habitat

-D. elpenor inhabits a variety of habitats.
-These include rough grassland, heathland, sand dunes, hedgerows, woodland, the open countryside, and even urban gardens.
+D. elpenor inhabits a variety of habitats, including rough grassland, heathland, sand dunes, hedgerows, woodland, open countryside, and even urban gardens.
 The moths play an important role in pollination throughout their habitats.
 For example, previous studies on hawk moths have indicated that they can pollinate up to 5–10% of the tree and shrub species in the area they inhabit.

 Life cycle

-There is usually only a single generation of D. elpenor in a given year.
-Occasionally, a small number of second generation individuals in a single year will be recorded in the late summer, but this is very rare.
-The pupae overwinter in cocoons, and the species become active from May to early August.
-Its peak activity time is between the midsummer months of June and September.
+Usually, only a single generation of D. elpenor occurs in a year.
+Only rarely, a small number of second-generation individuals in a single year can be recorded in the late summer.
+The pupae overwinter in cocoons, and the adults become active from May to early August.
+Its peak activity time is between June and September.